DC-analysis/dclab/docs/sec_advanced_usage.rst

     feature "deformation" contains the deformation values of all events.
     There are scalar features, i.e. features that assign a single number to an event, and non-scalar features, such as "image" and "contour".
-    The features available in dclab are summarized in the :ref:`definitions section <sec_ref_definitions>`.
+    The following features are supported by dclab:

+    .. dclab_features:: scalar

+    .. dclab_features:: non-scalar

 **Ancillary features**
     Not all features available in dclab are recorded online during the